happy-little-one/pure-editor/readme.md

 - `upload(file: File): Promise<object>`: when paste a picture, or when the instance method `insertFile` be called, PureEditor will call this function to upload the file.

-- `render(fileResult: object): HTMLElement`: after upload, PureEditor will call this function with the return value of upload,and then insert the return element to end of the box .
+- `render(fileResult: object): HTMLElement`: after upload, PureEditor will call this function with the upload result, and then insert the return element to end of the box .

 #### reply